Contact us today for exceptional legal solutions backed by practical engineering and construction knowledge (Note: we do not act for homeowners).

 In this case, where a variation has been priced in accordance with the schedule of rates in the contract, and the contract provides a formula to calculate the value and the party that made a mistake is entitled to correct the arithmetical error.

-Book an appointment"We entered into a schedule of rates-based contract for the main works on a major highway, which included a detailed list of rates for detours, but we did not realize that a contract document specified that the permanent works are paid on a schedule of rates, but all temporary works were paid on a lump sum basis and were not re-measurable.
+Book an appointment"We entered into a schedule of rates-based contract for the main works on a major highway, which included a detailed list of rates for detours, but we did not realise that a contract document specified that the permanent works are paid on a schedule of rates, but all temporary works were paid on a lump sum basis and were not re-measurable.
 The project needed eight detours, but we priced only the six in the schedule of rates.
 Can we claim a variation for the other two?
 Why were the rates for detours in the schedule of rates if these were not re-measurable?"

 A: It is often the case that the design of a project and the procurement and contracting strategy starts life as a 100% schedule of rates contract but changes to a lump sum contract whole or in part.
 Clients do this to transfer risk to the subcontractor and bring certainty to their final cost of the project.